justinnhli/dynamic-fok-paper/outline.md

         * Marapi Question:
             * for all FOK calculations except for one (outgoing edges FOK), FOK decreases as the answer is found (we had so many different retrieval steps for this question that i'm not even sure what FOK pattern we were expecting/ looking for)
 * unidirectional search vs multi-directional search
+* metrics used in related work:
+    * word sense disambiguation task: [Li2012FunctionalInteractionsBetween]
+        * tests how expensive, reliable (false positive/negatives) , and effective the model is
+    * partial match score: [Li2016ArchitecturalMechanismsFor]
+        * similarity between retrieved candidate and cue
+    * recognition tests: [DeSoto2014PositiveAndNegative]
+    * participants self-reporting their FOK: [Florer2000FeelingsOfKnowing]
+        * strings of letters or numbers (remembering the positions of certain characters within them)
+    * cued recall, self-reporting FOK, measuring accuracy, looking at restudy choices: [Hanczakowski2014FeelingOfKnowing]
+    * cued recall in various contexts: [Hanczakowski2017MetamemoryInA]
+        * cue-target pairs of words were studied along with a photograph (the “context”)

 -----